Deep water culture

 Deep water culture (DWC) is a hydroponic method of plant production by means of suspending the plant roots in a solution of nutrient-rich, oxygenated water.
 Also known as deep flow technique (DFT), floating raft technology (FRT), or raceway, this method uses a rectangular tank less than one foot deep filled with a nutrient-rich solution with plants floating in Styrofoam boards on top.
 This method of floating the boards on the nutrient solution creates a near friction-less conveyor belt of floating rafts.
 DWC, along with nutrient film technique (NFT), and aggregate culture, is considered to be one of the most common hydroponic systems used today.
 Typically, DWC is used to grow short-term, non-fruiting crops such as leafy greens and herbs.
+English physician John Woodward is usually remembered as the first person to grow plants in water culture, although Woodward did note Robert Boyle was conducting similar experiments.
+Woodward's work was not specifically with DWC systems, however.
+This system was revised in 2010 to create RDWC.
 The large volume of water helps mitigate rapid changes in temperature, pH, electrical conductivity (EC), and nutrient solution composition.

 Hobby methods

 Deep water culture has also been used by hobby growers.
-Net pots, plastic pots with netting to allow roots to grow through their surface, are filled with a hydroponic medium such as Hydroton or Rockwool to hold the base of the plant.
+Net pots, plastic pots with netting to allow roots to grow through their surface, are filled with a hydroponic medium such as expanded clay aggregate or mineral wool to hold the base of the plant.
 In some cases net pots are not needed.
 For oxygenation of the hydroponic solution, an airstone is added.
 This air stone is then connected to an airline that runs to an air pump.